alexeymorgunov/unixshellcourse/Notes.md

-which [command] #locate the program aliased to the command whatis [command] #one-line description apropos [keyword] #match commands with keyword in their man pages ls #list files in the directory ls -l #long information ls -lh #human readable format
+which [command] #locate the program aliased to the command whatis [command] #one-line description apropos [keyword] #match commands with keyword in their man pages file [file] #reports the type of data contained in file ls #list files in the directory ls -l #long information ls -lh #human readable format